FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ```

-The package handles situations with missing observations per id x time pair, multiple observations per id x time pair, and weights.

 ## Syntax

 - The first argument of `fit` is an object of type `SparseFactorModel`.
-Such an object can be constructed by specifying the id variable, the time variable, and the rank of the factor model.
+Such an object can be constructed by specifying the id variable, the time variable, and the rank of the factor model (`r` in the model above).
 Both the id and time variable must be of type `PooledDataVector`.

 	```julia
 	using RDatasets, DataFrames, SparseFactorModels